Research Areas

 Personal, local and global solutions

 Nearly 44 million people in the world have Alzheimer’s disease or related dementia, creating a global cost of around $ 605 billion.
-The researchers of Tallinn University, in collaboration with the Stockholm Karolinska Institute’s AD Centre, work on human BRICHOS proteins in order to combat the Alzheimer’s.
+The researchers of Tallinn University, in collaboration with the Stockholm Karolinska Institute’s AD Centre, work on human BRICHOS proteins in order to combat Alzheimer’s.

 Competencies of TalTech’s Department of Health Technologies include diagnostics of cardiovascular diseases, brain diagnostics and chronic diseases: optical kidney dialysis monitoring, wearables: sensors and monitors plus e-Health.